Netflix/spectator-py/README.md

 set_start_method("spawn")
 ```

-To configure thid option within a context:
+To configure this option within a context:

 ```python
 from multiprocessing import get_context